itsbhrat/CS3423-Compilers/parser/README.md

 	Every grammar rule returns an AST Node, with some value.
 This value is determined by the token stream that occur on the right-hand-side of the grammar rule.
 For example: the node for a boolean constant i.e., `true` or `false` is given by `bool_const(<truth_value>, line_\number)`.
 The truth value and the line number is determined by examining the token content which is emitted by the lexer using the functions `getText()` and `getLine()`.

 	If a rule requires some variables to be used in the rules defined for a given node, then we use the `@init` section for declarations.
 We make use of it in a few places such as in `expression_list`, `branch_list` and `formal_list`, where we deem it necessary.
 These declarations help us modulate our code to make it look better and isolate errors if any in an easier manner.

+	To take care of precedence, we realized that the ANTLR API makes sure that the first rule that matches a given string of terminals ( + non-terminals ) is taken first.
+This allows us to write the COOL Grammar rules in such a way as to maintain the Syntactical precedence.
+The syntactical precedence of certain operators in COOL is mentioned in the manual, and we have taken care of it by placing the rules with a higher precedence operator on top of a rule with a lower precedence operator.

 * __Syntactical Correctness__